MonchoG/theta-wifi-api/README.md

 # To Do
 - Test on linux and Nano - (done) tested on Nano -> cloned repo -> connected to camera using wifi adapter -> run main with preview.
 - Cleanup code (done), can be cleaned up further later
-- Add methods for setting the camera specific params (ISO, HDR etc)
+- Add methods for setting the camera specific params (ISO, HDR etc) / delete and list files